Understanding MCP Servers

 Common Workflows

-Workflow 1: Using an Existing Bundle
+Workflow 1: Using an existing MCP server

-- Connect required providers
+- Connect required providers in the Connections section

-- Copy MCP URL
+- Copy the MCP URL from Quick Setup

 - Add to your AI client